thandal/passe-partout/README.md

 ===========
 There is a demo quizler_bar server set up at shen.timbrel.org, which you can connect by specifying "server_url = https://shen.timbrel.org:8000/" in your .pp_game.cfg (see demo/quizler_bar/quizler_bar_client.py for details).

 A server is more complicated because it requires the complete bitcoin blockchain: see the instructions at the top of demo/quizler_bar/quizler_bar_server.py for instructions.
-Briefly, the steps are:

 Some other notes:
-* Install bitcoin, sync to the block chain (may take a long time).
+* You'll need to install bitcoin and sync to the block chain (may take a long time).
 Alternatively, set up a test net.
 * Fund your bitcoin wallet (0.1 bitcoins is plenty).
-* Create a server key, and then upload it to the keyservers:
+* Create a server key, and then upload it to the keyservers if you want other servers to be able to find it:

         $ python
         >>> import pp_keys